-The single-$\Lambda$ CPT connects the clock states $\vert F=1,m_F=0\rangle\ \rm{and}\ \vert F=2, m_F=0\rangle$ through the excited state $\vert F^{\prime}=2,m_F=-1\rangle$.
-A three-dimensional magnetic-optical trap (MOT) is adopted for 100 ms followed by a 5 ms molasses, which can trap and cool approximately $10^7$ $^{87}$Rb atoms to 20 $\rm \mu K$.
-At this moment, the atoms are fallen freely and interrogated by left-circularly polarized CPT light in a magnetic field of 35 mG.
-The CPT beam is generated from a laser modulated by a fiber-coupled electro-optic phase modulator (EOPM) at 6.835 GHz, which is equal to the $^{87}$Rb ground-state hyperfine splitting frequency.
+In our experiment, a three-dimensional magneto-optical trap (MOT) is adopted for $100$ ms followed by a $5$ ms molasses, which can trap and cool approximately $10^7$ $^{87}$Rb atoms to $20$ $\rm \mu K$.
+At this moment, the atoms are fallen freely and interrogated by left-circularly polarized CPT light in a bias magnetic field of $35$ mG.
+The CPT beam is generated from a laser modulated by a fiber-coupled electro-optic phase modulator (EOPM) at $6.835$ GHz, which is equal to the $^{87}$Rb ground-state hyperfine splitting frequency.
 The optical carrier and positive first-order sideband are set as equal intensity and couple the clock states to the excited state.
 An acousto-optic modulator (AOM) is used to generate the CPT pulses.
 After a fiber, a Glan prism is used to purify the polarization.
-We use a timing diagram of a 400 $\rm \mu s$ CPT preparation pulse $\tau_p$ followed by an interrogation time $T_R$ and a 50 $\rm \mu s$ detection pulse $\tau_d$ (Fig. \ref{Figure1}b).
+We use a timing diagram of a $400$ $\rm \mu s$ CPT preparation pulse $\tau_p$ followed by an interrogation time $T_R$ and a $50$ $\rm \mu s$ detection pulse $\tau_d$ for an experimental cycle, see Fig.~\ref{fig_expsetup}~(b).
 The CPT beam is equally separated into two beams by a half-wave plate and a polarization beam splitter.
-One beam, whose polarizations are changed to $\sigma^{-}$ by a quarter-wave plate, transmits through the atoms and is detected by the CPT photodetector as $S_T$ (PD1 in Fig. \ref{Figure1}c) while the other beam is detected by the photodetector as $S_N$ (PD2 in Fig. \ref{Figure1}c).
+One beam, whose polarization is changed to $\sigma^{-}$ by a quarter-wave plate, transmits through the atoms and is detected by the CPT photodetector as $S_T$, see PD1 in Fig.~\ref{fig_expsetup}~(c).
+While the other beam is detected by the photodetector as $S_N$, see PD2 in Fig.~\ref{fig_expsetup}~(c).
 The transmission signals (TSs) are given by $S_{TS}=S_T/S_N$, which can reduce the effect of intensity noise on the CPT-Ramsey signals.